 - Brown the pork.
 This allows the juices to come out and create more flavor.

 - Do not over cook the noodles.
-You can always taste test the noodles to see if they're to your liking.
 They should be cooked until al dente.

 - Use a large serving bowl.
 This will make it easier to mix the noodles, pork and sauce without it spilling over.